dustinscarberry/utubevideogallery/readme.txt

 - Unlimited video galleries (YouTube and Vimeo support)
 - Built in Magnific Popup support with options to use Magnific Popup already installed by another plugin
 - Thumbnail images for videos are cached on your own website
-- Annotations are hidden automatically for a movie like experience
 - Set size of video player
 - Set progress bar color of video player
 - Set starting resolution of videos (480p, 720p, or 1080p)
 - Order video albums by newest or oldest videos first, as well as custom re-ordering of videos / albums
-- Possibility of skipping video albums and just display videos
+- Ability to display albums or just  videos
-- Set video thumbnails as either square or rectangle
+- Use either square or rectangle thumbnails for videos
-- View counts of video albums and videos within a gallery in the backend
-- Add YouTube playlists to an album
+- Add YouTube and Vimeo playlists to albums
-- Permalinks for galleries embedded within a page
 - Publish and un-publish videos and albums without having to delete them
-- Ability to set padding and width of album / video thumbnails
+- And more...

 == Installation ==